theo-chengkai-wang/theo-chengkai-wang.github.io/_pages/about.md

 About me
 -------

 My name is Théo Chengkai Wang (王程凯).
-I am currently a Research Intern at the Max Planck Institute for Security and Privacy, under the supervision of Gilles Barthe.
-I have just completed my MSc in Advanced Computer Science at the University of Oxford, and my undergraduate degree in Computer Science at the University of Cambridge.
+I am currently a Research Intern at the Max Planck Institute for Security and Privacy, under the supervision of [Gilles Barthe](https://gbarthe.github.io/).
+I have just completed my MSc in Advanced Computer Science at the University of Oxford (thesis supervised by [Sam Staton](https://www.cs.ox.ac.uk/people/samuel.staton/main.html)), and my undergraduate degree in Computer Science at the University of Cambridge (thesis supervised by [Jeremy Yallop](https://www.cl.cam.ac.uk/~jdy22/)).

 I identify as a theoretical computer scientist studying abstract things.
 My current interests span across programming language theory, quantum computing, and category theory.
 Recently I also got interested in mechanistic interpretability, which I'm exploring in my spare time.